dmitrykrivaltsevich/codereview/Checklist.md

 AWS
 ---------------
 1. Avoid "t2.*" family or make sure that CPU credits will be a positive number in order to avoid performance degradation.
 Note that initial amount of credits will expire after 24h.
-Scenario when _credits consumed = credits earned_ it will lead to performance degradation.
+In case when _credits consumed = credits earned_ it will lead to performance degradation.